azavea/raster-vision/docs/rv2/setup.rst

 This will mount the ``$RASTER_VISION_DATA_DIR`` local directory to to ``/opt/data/`` inside the container.

 This script also has options for forwarding AWS credentials, running Jupyter notebooks, and switching between different images, which can be seen below.

-Remember to use the correct image for the backend you are using!

 .. code-block:: console